 1551 CE.
 Robert Estienne publishes a Greek New Testament divided into verses.

 1553-1558 CE.
 Queen Mary tries to make England Roman Catholic again.
-Bibles in English are forbidden; many Protestants flee to Geneva.
-They publish the Geneva Bible, which becomes the most popular Bible even though it is never authorized.
+English Bibles are forbidden; many Protestants flee to Geneva.
+They publish the Geneva Bible, which becomes the most popular English Bible.
 It is used by Shakespeare, John Bunyan, and the Puritans.
 It is the first English Bible with chapters and verses.

 1683 CE.
-Battle of Vienna.
 The Ottoman Empire is no longer a threat to Europe.

 Ca. 1680-1850 CE.
 Age of Enlightenment.
 Capitalism replaces feudalism as the primary form of economic organization in Western Europe.
 Industrialism and colonialism take root and grow.
 Reason becomes the primary source of legitimacy and authority; science and logic become the most important methods of understanding the universe.
 The split between secular and religious life widens as many Enlightenment thinkers dismiss mysticism and spiritual experiences as superstition.
 The goal was to “enlighten” the minds of Europe and free them from ignorance.
 The book industry expanded, as did educational institutions.

-Ca. 1870-1915.
+Ca. 1870-1915 CE.
 Postmillenialism reaches its height.
-Postmillenialism teaches that the thousand years of peace and righteousness will happen before Christ’s second coming, brought on by human progress and Christian social action.
+It teaches that the thousand years of peace and righteousness will happen before Christ’s second coming, brought on by human progress and Christian social action such as the Red Cross and Salvation Army.

 1878-1897 CE.
 Fundamentalism develops at Princeton Seminary as a reaction against historical criticism.
-One of the primary beliefs is that all of the Bible should be interpreted strictly literally, thus combining modern emphasis on facts/literalism with a rejection of historical criticism.
-The term comes to refer to a wide range of conservative religious groups.
-Fundamentalism often results in a suspicion of higher education (particularly religious higher education), as it may contradict elements of the Bible.
+It insists all of the Bible should be interpreted strictly literally, thus combining modern emphasis on facts/literalism with a rejection of modern methods of study such as historical criticism.
+“Fundamentalism” comes to refer to a wide range of conservative religious groups.
+It often results in a suspicion of higher education, as it may expose students and scholars to facts which contradict a literal interpretation of the Bible or other fundamentalist beliefs.
 Conservative and fundamentalist Christians who study elements of higher criticism sometimes have a crisis of faith or even lose their faith, as they have problems reconciling a literalist reading of the Bible with our knowledge of the history of the Ancient Near East and the ways in which the Bible came to be.

 1898 CE-present.
-Eberhard Nestle publishes a version of the Greek New Testament drawn from many manuscripts by comparing each one verse by verse and word by word to determine which manuscript is probably the most accurate or original in each case, and combining the best into a single copy called a “critical edition.”
-Extensive footnotes tell scholars where each bit of text comes from and any major variants.
+Eberhard Nestle publishes a version of the Greek New Testament drawn from many ancient manuscripts by comparing each one verse by verse and word by word, combining the most accurate readings into a single copy called a “critical edition.”
 Groups of scholars work to keep the edition as accurate as it can be given the manuscripts still in existence.
 Today, the Nestle-Aland Edition of the Greek New Testament is in its 27th edition and is the basis of all modern Protestant (and some Catholic) translations of the New Testament.
 (Of the oldest manuscripts of the New Testament we possess, 62.9% of the verses vary from manuscript to manuscript.)

 1901 CE.
 The American Standard Version is published, translated by a group of English and American scholars.
-As new discoveries about the language and culture of Biblical times are made, new versions are printed, the Revised Standard Version in 1957 and the New Revised Standard Version in 1989.
-These versions eliminate archaic language and are accurate, clear, and nice to listen to.
-In addition, the NRSV eliminates the masculine pronoun where no gender exists in the original language.
+As new discoveries about the language and culture of Biblical times are made, new versions are made, the Revised Standard Version in 1957 and the New Revised Standard Version in 1989.
+The NRSV eliminates the masculine pronoun where no gender exists in the original language or where the masculine term is used but the author means the whole community.
 For example, St. Paul often called his audience “siblings.”
 Earlier versions translated this “brothers;” in the NRSV it is “brothers and sisters.”

 1909 CE.
-C. I. Scofield publishes the Scofield Reference Bible, a King James Version with theological commentary included. it quickly became extremely influential among conservatives and fundamentalists, bringing Archbishop James Ussher’s calculation of the date of Creation as 4004 BC, Premillenialism, and Dispensationalism to a wider audience.
+C. I. Scofield publishes the Scofield Reference Bible, King James Version with theological commentary included.
+It becomes extremely influential among conservatives and fundamentalists, bringing Archbishop James Ussher’s calculation of the date of Creation as 4004 BC, Premillenialism, and Dispensationalism to a wider audience.
 Dispensationalism divides history into “epochs,” each with a different avenue towards salvation.
 By the 1950’s, Scofield’s Bible was used by half of all conservative Evangelicals in North America; some were unaware of any difference or distinction between the Biblical text itself and Scofield’s interpretation of it.

 1966 CE.
 The Roman Catholic Church makes the RSV the first approved English Bible.
 Catholic scholars also make a new translation, the Jerusalem Bible.

 1978 CE.
-The New International Version (NIV) is published, designed to be “modern” sounding.
+The New International Version (NIV) is published, designed to sound “modern.”

 1985 CE.
-The Jewish Publication Society creates an English translation of the Hebrew Bible, called the Tanakh (an abbreviation of the parts of the Hebrew Bible, the Torah (Pentateuch), the Nevi’im (Prophets), and Ketuvim (Writings)).
-It is the best overall Hebrew to English translation, preserving much of the word plays and poetry of the original while being readable English.
+The Jewish Publication Society creates an English translation of the Hebrew (Jewish) Bible, called the Tanakh.
+It is the best Hebrew to English translation, preserving the word plays and poetry of the original while being readable English.

 Timeline of the Bible by Anna C. Haugen is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.